nodejs/diagnostics/documentation/memory/step3/using_gc_traces.md

 * Scavenge
 * Mark-sweep

-The heap is divided into "spaces."
+The heap is divided into _spaces_.
 Amongst these, we have a space called the "new" space and another one called the "old" space.

 > 👉 In reality, the heap structure is a bit different, but we'll stick to a simpler version for this article.
 If you want more details, I encourage you to look at this [talk of Peter Marshall](https://v8.dev/blog/trash-talk) about Orinoco.